Skip to content

 Introduction

-Communities of Practice have been employed in social care for several years but more recently shifted from a professional to a community space to generate and share knowledge about social care practice and research (Hashem et al., 2024).
-The notion of COPs has been in existence for almost 30 years and was originally conceived as a mechanism to promote tacit forms of learning.
-Wenger (1998) argued that COPs have historically emerged organically, evolving into naturally occurring learning spaces.
+Communities of Practice have long been employed in social care but more recently shifted from a professional to a community space to generate and share knowledge about social care practice and research (Hashem et al., 2024).
+The conceptualisation of CoPS aligns closely with Cooke’s (2005) framework for building research capacity in healthcare, which emphasises principles such as collaboration, practice-based learning, skills development and sustainable infrastructure.
+It provides a useful lens through which to understand the potential of CoPs to enhance research capability within organisations.
+The notion of CoPs has been in existence for almost 30 years and was originally conceived as a mechanism to promote tacit forms of learning.
+Wenger (1998) argued that CoPs have historically emerged organically, evolving into naturally occurring learning spaces.
 This typically occurs under conditions where tacit knowledge develops subconsciously within individuals and is further shaped as it becomes internalised and expressed as ‘common sense’.
-Wenger suggests that COPs are the prime context in which knowledge and knowledge-production are held (Wenger, 1998; Wenger et al., 2002).
+Wenger suggests that CoPs are the prime context in which knowledge and knowledge-production are held (Wenger, 1998; Wenger, McDermott and Snyder, 2002).

-The constituents of COPs were re-configured from Wenger’s original discourse (1998) and re-worked around three fundamental elements that are now considered building blocks to every COP: a domain of knowledge, which defines a set of issues; a community of people who are concerned about this domain; and a shared practice whereby members are striving to be effective in their domain (Wenger, 1998; Wenger et al., 2002).
+The constituents of CoPs were re-configured from Wenger’s original discourse (1998) and re-worked around three fundamental elements that are now considered building blocks to every CoP: a domain of knowledge, which defines a set of issues; a community of people who are concerned about this domain; and a shared practice whereby members are striving to be effective in their domain (Wenger, 1998; Wenger, McDermott and Snyder, 2002).
 Figure 1 demonstrates these constituents and the previous terminology.
-These three characteristics provide the ‘glue’ or supporting structures, connections and processes that keep COPs alive and active (Iverson & Mcphee, 2002; Iverson & McPhee, 2008).
+All three constituents are required for the CoP to function effectively (represented by the central overlap), providing the ‘glue’ or supporting structures, connections and processes that keep CoPs alive and active (Iverson and Mcphee, 2002; Iverson and McPhee, 2008).

-Over time, Wenger and colleagues defined a COP as a set of people who “share a concern, a set of problems, or a passion about a topic, who deepen their knowledge and expertise in this area by interacting on an ongoing basis” (Wenger et al., 2002).
-Wenger (1998) suggests that COPs have an inherent predisposition to deepen learning in a professional context, enabling learning to be embedded into the goals of an organisation.
-Wenger (1998) argued that COPs are an organisation’s assets, aimed at generating knowledge and being hard-wired into the fabric of an organisation, despite not being formal entities in themselves.
-The renaissance of COPs over the last 15 years, as a way for improving organisational performance, is apparent in areas including healthcare (Ranmuthugala et al., 2011), nursing (Gullick & West, 2016), social work (Gray et al., 2010) and academic-practice partnerships (Padilla & Kreider, 2020).
+Wenger and colleagues later defined a CoP as a set of people who “share a concern, a set of problems, or a passion about a topic, who deepen their knowledge and expertise in this area by interacting on an ongoing basis” (Wenger, McDermott and Snyder, 2002).
+CoPs have an inherent predisposition to deepen learning in a professional context, enabling learning to be embedded into the goals of an organisation (Wenger, 1998).
+They become organisational assets, aimed at generating knowledge and being hard-wired into the fabric of an organisation, despite not being formal entities themselves.
+The renaissance of CoPs over the last 15 years, as a way for improving organisational performance, is apparent in areas including healthcare (Ranmuthugala et al., 2011), nursing (Gullick and West, 2016), social work (Gray et al., 2010) and academic-practice partnerships (Padilla and Kreider, 2020).

 Background to the COPs